PrincetonUniversity/prga/docs/intro.rst

 Examples
 --------

 Examples are provided in the ``examples/`` directory.
-Each example is a complete use case of PRGA, including building a custom FPGA, running Verilog-to-bitstream flow for a target design, then verifying the implemented target design by simulating the RTL of the FPGA with the generated bitstream.
-Each example is organized in the following hierarchy:

-* ``build.py``: the Python script for building the FPGA
-* ``{example}.v``: the target design
-* ``{example}_host.v``: the test host for the target design
-* ``io.pads``: the IO binding file
-* ``build/``:
-    * ``Makefile``: the Make script
+FPGA building examples are provided in the ``fpga/`` directory, and FPGA using examples are provided in the ``target/`` directory.
 Follow the commands below to run an example:

 .. code-block:: bash

     cd /path/to/prga                        # cd to the root folder of PRGA source envscr/general.settings.sh       # set up environment
-    cd examples/small/build                 # cd to one of the example directories make                                    # this will run all the way to post-implementation simulation
+    cd examples/bcd2bin/k4_N2_8x8           # cd to one of the using example directories make                                    # this will run all the way to post-implementation simulation

 PRGA Builder